JosefNemec/PlayniteDocs/docs/manual/gettingStarted/firstStart.md

 4. **Importing Games:** With the setup complete, Playnite will launch in Desktop Mode and start importing games from the libraries you configured.

 This wizard ensures that Playnite is tailored to your gaming library, making it a seamless and personalized experience from the very start.
-You can always revisit and adjust these settings later to suit your changing preferences.
+You can always revisit and adjust these settings later to suit your changing preferences in the add-ons configuration window.
+For more information refer to [here](../features/extensionsSupport/installingExtensions.md).